sprakash21/aws-genai-rageval-bot/nc-bot/README.md

 7. After some queries, you can see that the quality monitoring has started to kick in to monitoring the RAG pipeline.
 ![Monitor](assets/quality_monitor.png "Monitoring")

-## Setup for AWS deployment
+## Setup for Amazon deployment
-We have CDK stack to deploy the components into the AWS infrastructure including the foundational models that could be from Sagemaker or Huggingface.
+We have CDK stack to deploy the components into the Amazon infrastructure including the foundational models that could be from Sagemaker or Huggingface.
 The docker image for the application itself needs to be built and uploaded into ecr for the account.
 This will then be referenced within the cdk.json.
 For the creation of the docker image, reference `nc-bot/build_docker_image.txt` and the script at `nc-bot/scripts/build_and_push_docker.sh` for more details.

+## Learnings and Future Work
+1. Using claude-v2 as a judge model provides good results, but sometime it cannot get some results for metrics.
+2. The evaluation framework was also configured to use the latest models from anthropic.
+However, the obtained results were not satisfactory using ragas.
+This will be addressed to either check for proper support with the usage of anthropic model or changes required to the ragas package.